 If I may ask, what is your current average monthly revenue?

-Well, it fluctuates a bit but if you look over the last six to twelve months, it's between forty and sixty thousand dollars a month in revenue and it has taken us around 2 years to reach this level.
+Well, it fluctuates a bit but if you look over the last six to twelve months, it's between $40K and $60K a month in revenue and it has taken us around 2 years to reach this level.

 That's awesome!
 If I’m correct, you were selling only this test prep course for quite sometime.
 So, what was the idea there and and do you think it's better to sell one course initially versus multiple courses?